OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 ![](octopus-liquibase-step.png)

 ### Oracle

-If we log into Oracle, we can see that our database updates have been applied
+If we log into Oracle, we can see that our database updates have been applied:

 ![](oracle-sql-developer.png)

 ## Conclusion

-Octopus Deploy supports deploying to many database technologies (Microsoft SQL Server, MariaDB, MySQL, Oracle, PostgreSQL, etc...) as well as many different deployment methods (DACPAC, Dbup, Flyway, Liquibase, RoundhousE, etc...).
+Octopus Deploy supports deploying to many database technologies (Microsoft SQL Server, MariaDB, MySQL, Oracle, PostgreSQL, etc.) as well as many different deployment methods (DACPAC, DbUp, Flyway, Liquibase, RoundhousE, etc.).
 In this post, I demonstrated how Octopus Deploy can deploy to an Oracle database using Liquibase.